 AWS Systems Manager Session Manager is a powerful tool that provides secure, auditable, and convenient access to your EC2 instances without the need for SSH or RDP.
 By eliminating the need to open inbound ports or manage SSH keys, it significantly reduces your attack surface and simplifies operations.

-Whether you're managing a large fleet of Linux or Windows instances, Session Manager ensures compliance and security by integrating seamlessly with IAM for access control and CloudWatch or S3 for session logging.
+Whether you're managing a large fleet of Linux or Windows instances, Session Manager ensures compliance and security by integrating smoothly with IAM for access control and CloudWatch or S3 for session logging.

 Incorporating Session Manager into your infrastructure is a best practice for modern cloud environments, especially for organizations focused on security, automation, and operational efficiency.